Clean Air funding awards

 April 2020

 Open funding calls for the Clean Air programme were announced in August 2019.
-Following the bidding process and evaluation of the submitted bids, we are pleased to announce that the following projects will begin in early 2020.
+Following the bidding process and evaluation of the submitted bids, we are pleased to announce that the following projects would begin in early 2020:

 Developing a UK Community Emission Modelling System (DUKEMS)

-The core objectives of the project are the delivery of a framework and tools designed to be operational long-term in supporting the atmospheric modelling community by providing a flexible, user-friendly system to deliver emission input data for modelling in a transparent, traceable and reproducible manner.
-The focus is not on blue-skies discovery science, but primarily on supporting and enabling science.
-In order to ensure delivery and oversight, as well as safeguard the engagement with the wider community, the project will convene a User Group and a Stakeholder Group, with meetings throughout the project runtime.
+The core objectives of the project were the delivery of a framework and tools designed to be operational long-term in supporting the atmospheric modelling community by providing a flexible, user-friendly system to deliver emission input data for modelling in a transparent, traceable and reproducible manner.

 Coupled national and local scale air quality modelling - MAQS-Health (Multi-Model Air Quality System for Health Research)